samewert/ProgrammingProjects/index.md

 # My Programming Projects

-This is the collection of all my programming projects since 2018 when I was in high school.
+This is the collection of all my programming projects since I was in high school (2018-Present).

 ## 2023